 Wealth Club investors invested £2.7 million in a round closed in September 2020.

 I was very impressed by Wealth Club's clear and swift understanding of my business alongside corporate finance issues.
 The whole team worked to very high standards and project managed the fundraise from start to finish in a professional, efficient and friendly manner, raising just over £2.7m for my business in under six weeks.
 Wealth Club is a high-quality organisation that adds significant value to companies such as mine whilst providing Wealth Club members with off-market, high-potential exclusive investment opportunities.Emma Sinclair, Co-Founder and CEO, EnterpriseJungle Inc. (trading as EnterpriseAlumni)

 Unibio EIS (co-investment with Mitsubishi Corporation, investors of West Hill Capital)

 Unibio International plc is a leading alternative protein company, which has developed patented technology to convert natural gas into high quality, sustainable protein for the animal feed market on an industrial scale.
 The Company operates a demonstration plant in Denmark while a production plant is being established in the US.
 The Company has a licensee operating a full-scale commercial plant in Russia, and signed a $200 million MOU in 2019 with the Saudi Arabian General Investment Authority to develop a facility in the Middle East.

-The Company has raised over $35 million and has received significant backing from strategic investors, including Mitsubishi Corporation.
-Wealth Club investors have invested £1.9 million across two funding rounds in 2017 and 2019, alongside members of West Hill Capital.
+The Company has raised over $50 million and has received significant backing from strategic investors, including Mitsubishi Corporation.
+Wealth Club investors have invested £2.8 million across three funding rounds in 2017, 2019 and 2021, alongside members of West Hill Capital.